LGBTQ movements in the United States: American political parties, interest groups and LGBTQ rights

 The National Stonewall Democratic Federation is the official LGBT organization for the Democratic Party, while the Log Cabin Republicans is the organization for lesbian, gay and bisexual citizens that want to moderate the Republican Party social policies.
 In terms of minor political parties, the Outright Libertarians is the official LGBT organization for the Libertarian Party, and is among the groups that follow the Libertarian perspectives on gay rights.
 The Green Party LGBT members are represented by the Lavender Greens.
 The Socialist Party USA has a Queer Commission to focus on LGBT rights issues.

 In terms of interest groups, the Human Rights Campaign is the largest LGBT organization in the United States, claiming over 725,000 members and supporters, though this membership count is disputed.
 The HRC endorses federal candidates, and while it is technically bi-partisan and has endorsed some Republican Party, its overall pro-choice, center-left philosophy tends to favor the Democratic Party candidates.
 The National Gay and Lesbian Taskforce is a progressive LGBT organization that focuses on local, state and federal issues, while the Independent Gay Forum and the Gays and Lesbians for Individual Liberty both subscribe to conservative or libertarian principles.
 And the Empowering Spirits Foundation not only engages in empowering individuals and organizations to engage in the political process for equality, but engages in service-oriented activities in communities typically opposed to equal rights to help bring about change.

 LPAC is a Super PAC founded in 2012 to represent the interests of lesbians in the United States, and to campaign on LGBT and women's rights issues.
 Its supporters include Billie Jean King, Jane Lynch, Laura Ricketts and Urvashi Vaid.
 On its first day of operations, LPAC raised $200,000.

-The Global Equality Fund (GEF)
+Global Equality Fund (GEF)

 It is a program of the Secretary of State's Office of Global Partnerships, launched by U.S. Secretary of State Hillary Clinton in December 2011, that supports programs advocating the human rights of lesbian, gay, bisexual and transgender (LGBTQ) people around the world through public-private partnerships.

 The GEF makes $3 million available to civil society organizations worldwide through small grants and requests for proposal.

 The government of Norway has pledged financial support for the GEF.

 The GEF has partnered with the mGive Foundation in order to solicit donations via mobile phones, and has fundraised with other organizations such as the Human Rights Campaign and the Elton John AIDS Foundation.

 The announcement of the GEF won support from Freedom House and the Human Rights Campaign.